 High level - Ada, Modula-2, Pascal, COBOL, FORTRAN, BASIC

 Key points about the terminology used in this article

 Low, high, blah-level is all just vague terminology with no deterministic factor behind it.
 Traditionally, low-level languages refer to machine code and assembly, and high-level refers to everything else.
 Now we are also using a "very high level" term which is used for scripting languages (anything interpreted rather than compiled).

 What do you think?

-I hope, now you have better understanding of middle, high and low level languages.
-Comments and suggestions regrading this article are welcome.
+I hope, now you have a better understanding of middle, high and low-level languages.
+Comments and suggestions regarding this article are welcome.